Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 Here’s why I think the bill won’t work; I really like Herb Stein’s Law “If something cannot go on forever, it’s going to stop.”

-The health costs are what is bankrupting us.
+The health costs are what are bankrupting us.
 “Incrementalism” hasn’t contained costs in the past at all.
 Why do we expect it to do so this time?

 Let’s consider the basic “20-80 rule”.
 Twenty percent of the population accounts for 80% of healthcare spending.